opulencephp/docs/http-basics.md

 Views comprise the user interface portion of your application.
 They should be relatively independent of your models to allow proper abstraction.
 Opulence has a built-in [template engine](view-basics), although you are free to use any template engine you'd like.

 <h2 id="controllers">Controllers</h2>
 Controllers act as the go-between for models and views in an application.
 When a model is updated, the controller updates the view.
 Similarly, when a view is updated, the controller updates the models.
-In Opulence, controllers can either be plain-old PHP classes, or they can extend `Opulence\Routing\Controller`, which automatically injects the Http request, the view factory, and the view compiler.
+In Opulence, controllers can either be plain-old PHP classes, or they can extend `Opulence\Routing\Controller`, which automatically injects the HTTP request, the view factory, and the view compiler.

 <h4 id="dependency-injection">Dependency Injection</h4>
 Opulence uses a [dependency injection container](dependency-injection) to create controllers.
 Taking advantage of this is simple:  type-hint any objects your controller needs in the controller's constructor.
 Opulence will inject the appropriate objects into your controllers via your [bootstrappers](bootstrappers).